sebidelamata/alpha-ping/README.md

 ## Deploying to Arbitrum Testnet (Sepolia) and Verifying Contract
 Open a new terminal and run `npx hardhat ignition deploy ignition/modules/AlphaPING.cts --network arbitrumSepolia --verify`.
-You will need a private key to deploy (do not us, store, or save, any personal wallet key here).
+You will need an account private key to deploy (do not us, store, or save, any personal wallet key here) and an Arbiscan API key to verify your contract.

 ## Deploying to Arbitrum One and Verifying Contract
 Open a new terminal and run `npx hardhat ignition deploy ignition/modules/AlphaPING.cts --network arbitrum --verify`.
-You will need a private key to deploy (do not us, store, or save, any personal wallet key here).
+You will need an account private key to deploy (do not us, store, or save, any personal wallet key here) and an Arbiscan API key to verify your contract.